IBM/sls-open-source-projects/README.md

   - [GitHub](https://github.com/olemyk/ansible-role-db2)

 - **Description:**
-  Ansible role to install IBM DB2 on linux, this project have been forked and updated to work with newer DB2 version and IBM Spectrum Control.
+  Ansible role to install IBM DB2 on Linux, this project have been forked and updated to work with newer DB2 version and IBM Spectrum Control.

 ### IBM Spectrum Virtualize - Ansible playbooks